 Research at Rose Bruford College reflects the institution’s identity: vocational, diverse, collaborative and inclusive.
 The perspective is international and multicultural, with the potential for intercultural performance in both discipline-specific and interdisciplinary contexts.
 Practice-based and scholarly research resulting in a variety of outcomes is complemented by research that informs or is the consequence of pedagogy, or interfaces reciprocally with the theatre industry.
-The research agenda is linked also to MA, MPhil and PhD programmes.
+The research agenda is linked also to MA, MPhil/PhD, and PGCHE programmes.

 The Centres provide an overarching framework for research and other related activities, namely knowledge enterprise, creative entrepreneurship, community outreach and continuing professional development; and their internal organisation enables both the development of research within a supportive structure, and the mechanism for collaboration within the institution and with external partners.